Skip to main content

 How will these proposals impact water bills?

-To fund improvements, companies are proposing to increase bills in England by an average of £7/month in 2025 to £13/month in 2030, with specific figures varying by company depending on local circumstance.
+Companies are proposing to increase bills in England by an average of £14.62 per month (compared to 2024-25), between 2025 and 2030, with specific figures varying by company depending on local circumstance.

 The independent regulator, Ofwat, will scrutinise companies’ proposals and decide on final bill levels.
 They will only allow improvements to be paid for if they are genuinely new, genuinely needed, and value for money.